MustangsMustangs

 XP-51 41-038, 41-039

-A condition of the approval of the sale of fighter aircraft from North American Aviation to the Brittish Government was to supply the US Army with two samples, free of charge, for evaluation.
+A condition of the approval of the sale of fighter aircraft from North American Aviation to the British Government was to supply the US Army with two samples, free of charge, for evaluation.
 The two P-51s were designated XP-51, NA-73.
 They were the fourth and tenth production aircraft.
 One of them, 41-038, still exists today at the EAA Musuem in Oshkosh, WI.
 The Army was not in a big hurry to test the XP-51 seemingly bogged down in testing of other aircraft like the P-39, P-38 and P-47.
 Testing of the XP-51 began in October of 1941 with very high remarks.
 Still, the Army did not place immediate orders even though the performace of the XP-51 was clearly superior to other US fighters at that time.
 Top speed was measured at 382 mph at 13,000 feet.

 Specifications